maveric1977/yasharmoradi/content/posts/how-i-stopped-burning-out-twice-took-back-control-of-my-life.md

 ✅ Created more **focused execution** in my business.
 ✅ Had **more time for family, hobbies, and actual rest.**

-And the best part? **Even though I now have 3 kids, a volunteer role at opensource.construction, and a freelance coaching advisory, I feel more balanced than ever.**
+And the best part? **Even though I now have 3 kids, a volunteer role at opensource.construction, and a freelance coaching and advisory, I feel more balanced than ever.**

 This isn’t theory.
 It’s a **battle-tested system** that works.